This post contains compensated links. Please read our disclaimer for more info.

 A group booking was made via email beforehand to ensure there was room on the course for so many people but they do accept walk-ins if there is space available.
 This was an easy process with emails answered within the same day or early the next day which was great as I had a few questions to confirm all the children were tall enough to participate.
 If the children were tall enough to reach the zip line they were allowed to do the circuit and with our four year old more than 120cm from the tip of his hand raised up to his toes, we were sure he could do both the Squirrel Circuits (yellow and green).

 We were welcomed at the front reception desk and payment was accepted using a credit card.
 Cash is also accepted.
 There was some paperwork involved as expected however it only took 6-7 minutes to complete all the names and ages of the group.
-Prices are in US dollars so make sure you do your conversions beforehand to work out if it’s in your budget.
+Bali Treetop price is in US dollars so make sure you do your conversions beforehand to work out if it’s in your budget.
 We did a package deal that included transport, lunch and a few other places along the way but in hind site we should have just hired a driver and done things at our own pace so not to rush everyone to finish.